 - Build, Test, Iterate ✓

 - Final Results ✓

 I chose a convolutional neural network (CNN) because it is commonly used in image classification.
-CNNs are preferred over traditional neural networks because it reduces the number of input nodes, tolerates pixel shifts in the image, and takes advantage of the correlation observed in complex images where similarly colored pixels tend to be close together.
+CNNs are preferred over traditional neural networks because they reduce the number of input nodes, tolerate pixel shifts in the image, and take advantage of the correlation observed in complex images where similarly colored pixels tend to be close together.
 I went with a pre-trained CNN as it would yield much better results than training the CNN from scratch, given my limited dataset.
 This process is called transfer learning.

 - Train a pre-trained CNN to classify images.